marcushock/dATP_multiscale_modeling/README.md

     - repeat_simul.cu: calls rates_trans_matrix.cu, genrand.cu, update_RUs.cu, lin_interp_ca.cu (for twitch simulations; loops through     simulations
 - SA_krecruit: simulation data for plotting supplemental figure S9
 - States: simulation data for plotting supplemental figures S7 and S10
+- MCMC_simulation_results: This is where all subsequent data runs are stored.
+Each new run with generate a datestamped folder.
+- resultsOrg: Helper functions for viewing, analyzing and working with simulations carried out from the MCMC model.

 ## MYOCYTE (Spatially implicit sarcomere model)